antonioIannotta/LSS-documentation/docs/implementation.md

 <p align="center">Koin Dependency Testing</p>

 ### KotlinX Serialization
-Kotlin Serialization is a serialization library that allows developers to serialize Kotlin data classes to and from JSON.
-It is enough to annotate Kotlin data classes as `Serializable` to make them readable from JSON, this, paired with the usage of DTOs allowed us to write very little code for it.
+Kotlin Serialization is a library that allows developers to serialize Kotlin data classes to and from JSON.
+It is enough to annotate Kotlin data classes as `Serializable` to make them readable from JSON.
+This aspect, paired with the usage of DTOs, allows us to write very little code for it.

 ### KotlinX DateTime
-kotlinx-datetime was chosen as the date and time library for the Android app.
-We chose this library because, like Koin, Kotlin Serialization, and Jetpack Compose, it offers multiplatform support and also is deeply integrated with the Kotlin ecosystem and so we don't have to write serializers and deserializers for dates.
+kotlinx-datetime is chosen as the date and time library for the Android app.
+We choose this library because, like Koin, Kotlin Serialization, and Jetpack Compose, it offers multiplatform support and is also deeply integrated with the Kotlin ecosystem, so we do not have to write serializers and deserializers for dates.

 ### Retrofit
-Retrofit was chosen as the networking library for the Android app.
+Retrofit is chosen as the networking library for the Android app.
 It is a networking library for Android that simplifies the process of making HTTP requests and handling responses.
-It allows us to write data sources easily since we only have to annotate the fields in the methods.
+It allows us to write data sources easily, since we only have to annotate the fields in the methods.

 ```kotlin
 @GET("parking-slot/")